 Commercial driver’s licenses come in three Classes.
 Class A CDL allows operation of pretty much any commercial vehicle, with the proper endorsements.
 A Class B CDL covers smaller vehicles as well as large buses—including school buses.
-The Class C CDL allows driving of smaller commercial vehicles.
+The Class C CDL allows the driving smaller commercial vehicles.
 Most bus drivers will have a Class B or A CDL.

 You may also need to get a Medical Certificate to obtain your CDL.

 You will need a valid New York State license to obtain a CDL.
 You must pass the written test to get your commercial learner permit.
 Driving schools in Brooklyn or other locations can provide instruction to pass the written tests, and the State DMV has published a manual which covers what you need to know to pass the tests.

 Everyone needs to take the General Knowledge tests, covered in Sections 1-3 of the manual.
 All bus drivers will also need to study Section 4, which is the basis for the Bus Driver endorsement.
 If you expect also to drive a school bus, you need a separate S endorsement.
 The information for school buses is covered in Section 10 of the manual.

 You will then need to prepare for your road test with a supervising driver, who has the license and endorsements for the type of vehicle you plan to drive.